 The North Carolina Large District Consortium, facilitated by RTI International, brings together the Superintendents and Chief Academic Officers of the 12 largest school districts in NC for a peer learning network based on research and data to improve practice in large complex systems.

-In the 2016-17 school year, 100% of the male educators of color in the Profound Gentlemen network returned back into the field of education.
+Over three years, 95% of the male educators of color in the Profound Gentlemen network returned back into the field of education.

 The Beginning Teacher Network (BTN) was launched to address teacher shortages in NC, and it supports early-career teachers who meet regularly to improve their classroom practice, network, and learn about state and local education policy.